 Penn State's School of Labor Studies and Employment Relations has offered undergraduate degree programs since its founding in 1942.
 As a student in one of the United States' largest undergraduate programs for labor studies and employment relations, you can acquire the comprehensive knowledge you need to address today's most important issues in human resources and employment relations.
-Our faculty has an extensive range of expertise in fields such as employment and labor law, international human resources and employment relations, organizational behavior, and workforce diversity.
+The School of LSER faculty has an extensive range of expertise in fields such as employment and labor law, international human resources and employment relations, organizational behavior, and workforce diversity.

 Choose the Online Labor Studies and Employment Relations Degree That Fits Your Career

 - The bachelor of arts program relies on a curriculum steeped in the social sciences, humanities, and language as a supplement to the prescribed labor and employment relations courses.
 It helps you explore the world of work from the perspectives of sociology, rhetoric, and literature.
 This option is best suited for you if you wish to focus your human resources career in the fields of employment law, organizational culture and behavior, workforce diversity, labor relations or other human resources roles within an organization or business.

 - The bachelor of science program offers the prescribed curriculum in labor and employment relations, with additional course electives in management, communications, and accounting to prepare you for the more quantitative aspects of a career in human resources.
 This degree may be your best choice if you wish to work in training and development, staffing, recruitment, compensation, benefits or other human resources roles within an organization or business.